GraphQL-python-archive/old-graphene-python.org/pages/blog/graphene-loves-contributors.md

 Because of that I decided that it is time to start delegating people that can spend the time required to make each of these projects shine.

-**While I will still be active on all this projects**, all contributors are going to ensure that each of the projects evolve in the *right direction* and at a *good pace*.
+**While I will still be active on all these projects**, all contributors are going to ensure that each of the projects evolve in the *right direction* and at a *good pace*.

 ## New Graphene-Django contributor: Jacob Foster